Dnyarri/batchfiles/README.md

 - **dir COMPACT LZX** - Windows only; makes Windows (ver.
 8 and 10) compact.exe recompress selected folder and subfolder using LZX filesystem compression.
 Great for software installations - for modern bloatware compression ratio is typically 2.0-2.7, sometimes higher.
 No sense to use it on frequently updated docs and stuff - upon editing and saving file gets decompressed back.

 > [!NOTE]
 > Windows users may rename forementioned files from .py to .pyw to avoid starting console.
 > Programs *dir COMPACT LZX*, *dir OPTIVORBIS ogg* and *dir ffmpeg flac2ogg 48* accept command line arguments at start time.
 Argument is supposed to be a name of folder; in this case program GUI opens right in this folder.
 If argument happen to be a file, GUI will be opened in folder containing it.
 You may use it for creating shortcuts like
 > ``pythonw.exe "dir COMPACT LZX.py.py" "%1"``
 > and then simply drag-and-drop folders onto shortcut to open program right where you need it.
+> If argument is absent (e.g., you simply double-click program), program simply opens in default directory and wait for you to browse and point to required location.

 - **dir RENAME unflibusta** - batch renaming of files according to patterns, like replacing underscores with spaces, removing digits, and so on.
 Edit rules pattern to your need.